Want to know how to sell products online? Smart move.

 You can sign up for a free trial without a credit card on their website.
-This lets you trial their services before committing to it.
+This lets you try their services before committing to it.
 Price ranges from $9 to $300 per month, depending on which plan you use.

 If you’re considering selling on Amazon, then know there’s already a huge existing customer base waiting for you.
-An NPR Poll reveals that 92% of online shoppers have purchased an item from Amazon.
+An NPR poll reveals that 92% of online shoppers have purchased an item from Amazon.

-An attractive feature about Amazon is their Fulfillment by Amazon (FBA) service.
+An attractive feature about Amazon is its Fulfillment by Amazon (FBA) service.
 When you sign up, you can store your products in Amazon’s fulfillment centers.
 Also, they will take over the packaging and shipping of your products.